vlandeiro/yamlett/README.md

                             'verbose': 0,
                             'warm_start': False}}}

 The run information is now stored in a document that can be easily parsed based on its structure.
+Note that `yamlett` does not enforce the document hierarchy so you are free to organize your run data as you see fit.
 Additionally, because `yamlett` is built on top of MongoDB, you can query runs in an `Experiment` using `find` or `aggregate`.
 For instance, we could retrieve all runs in the default experiment for which:

 1.  the model was fit with bias term
 2.  on a dataset with at least 3000 data points